firelightrpg/PilotWave/Fury.md

 ### Sick Bay

-Like all Durance-class vessels, Fury has a well stocked medical bay.
+Like all Endurance-class vessels, Fury has a well stocked medical bay.
 There is a combination examination/operation chair on one side of a partition and a recovery area on the other.
 A locked closet holds a variety of medical gear and medicines.

 ### Kitchen